-GROUP COMMUNICATION
+GROUP COMMUNICATION/ COURSE TIME MANAGEMENT

 A significant amount of class time is dedicated to your blog project.
 It's imperative that your group communicates goals and objectives to team members daily and use class time in a productive manner.
-If you have a concern about group performance, please alert the instructor as soon as possible so we can address any issues that might impact team performance.
+If you have a concern about group performance, please alert the instructor as soon as possible so we can address any issues that might impact your team's final grade.
+It's equally important that students effectively manage their time during the course.
+Communicate with your group about any scheduling concerns and plan accordingly.